dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/skeleton/info.md

 Every Eufemia component should support a skeleton natively.
 But for simplification, you can use the Skeleton component as a provider, so enable the skeletons for a group of components.

 If you use the skeleton as a provider, the [Space](/uilib/components/space) component is used as a wrapper.
-This wrapper also serves the underlaying components to define the style type or animation.
+This wrapper also serves the underlying components to define the style type or animation.
 If only the defaults are used, then you can skip it by setting the element to false `element={false}`.

 But the Skeleton component also supports a set of ready to use figures.
 Use it like `figure="article"`.